Discovering the business value of human diversity

-• Consciously addressing the diversity of your customers and markets,
+• actively recognising the diversity of their markets,

 ENGINEERING D&I.